-The Western Montana Mycological Association offers six ways to identify mushrooms:
+The Western Montana Mycological Association offers several ways to identify mushrooms:

 - Key – A step by step guide to identifying a mushroom by its visible characteristics.
 Following through the key will allow you to determine any type of mushroom listed on this site.

-- Genera Names – If you know or suspect the name of the mushroom, this guide has images to compare.
+- Mushroom Pictures and Names – If you know or suspect the name of the mushroom, this guide has images to compare.
 Each family or genus group in the index has a photo of a representative of the group.

 - Morels - A special section focusing on the ecology, biology, and preparation of morel mushrooms.